Large $N$ Partition Functions of the ABJM Theory: Topologically twisted index

 Above, we have introduced the appropriate shifted $N$ for the superconformal case,

 according to (\ref{N:shifted}).
 In contrast to the discussion above, here we do not discard the non-perturbative corrections $\hat f_\text{np}(N,k)$.

 Using the fact that $\hat f_0(k)$ does not depend on $N$, we can easily extract $\hat f_\text{np}(N,k)$ from~\eqref{f0np:evaluation:superconformal}.
 To be specific, we evaluate~\eqref{f0np:evaluation:superconformal} for $N=101\sim301$ in steps of 10 with fixed $k$ and then subtract the results with adjacent $N$ values.
-As a result, we generate the numerical values
+As a result, we generate the numerical values\footnote{The subleading correction in the RHS of (\ref{fnp}) is in general $\mathcal{O}(\log N)$ for the expansion (\ref{fnp:expansion}).
+We plan to study these corrections in more detail in future work.}

 for $N=101\sim291$ in steps of 10.
 The approximation in~\eqref{fnp} will be justified a posteriori below.
 The next step is to use \texttt{LinearModelFit} with respect to $N$,

 where the upper bound $L$ is chosen as $L=16$ to minimize standard errors in estimating the numerical coefficients.
 In Figure~\ref{NonPert}, we give the comparison between numerical values of the non-perturbative corrections~\eqref{fnp} and a fitting curve obtained from the RHS of~\eqref{fnp:expansion}.